-All semi kidding aside, I do believe that it’s nearly impossible to decide ahead of time which clip will perform best.
-Which waveform will perform best.
-Which background image will perform best.
+All semi kidding aside, I believe that it’s nearly impossible to decide ahead of time which clip, waveform, or background image will perform best.

-TLDR: Try out different creative, audio clips, platforms until one resonates with your audience.
+Try out different creative, audio clips, and platforms until one resonates with your audience.

-Could we write you a Best Practices guide full of data we gathered from controlled test?
+Could we write you a best practices guide full of data we gathered from controlled tests?
 Sure.

 Here’s why this isn’t that: Telling you exactly what worked for us and our audience will not be the most helpful for you.
 Your audience is different and what they react to is different.